lunation/Awesomium-Killer-2.0/README.md

 Download a build from the [releases](https://github.com/lunation/Awesomium-Killer-2.0/releases) section, throw everything in the folder into `C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\bin\`

-You will need to re-install this after updates.
+You may need to re-install this after updates.

 ## Removal
 Just verify the game cache.